Antioxidants in food

 • Optimize immune function, which can be compromised by intense training.

-Why it's important for athletes
+Why are antioxidants important for athletes?

 For athletes, I recommend a minimum of 7-9 servings of fruits and vegetables daily, which ensures adequate intake of antioxidants and other important micronutrients for recovery. — Petar Mitkov

-🔬 Expert note from Sport Zona
+Expert Note from Sport Zona

-In my work with Bulgarian athletes over the past 12+ years, I observe that regular consumption of antioxidant-rich foods is key to maintaining good recovery and overall health.
+In my work with Bulgarian athletes over the past 12+ years, I have observed that regular consumption of antioxidant-rich foods is key to maintaining good recovery and overall health.
 This is especially true for athletes undergoing high loads.
 Regardless of the training cycle, these foods are an essential part of their complete nutrition.